VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 ## Feedback

 Questions/Bug reports/Feature requests/Comments/Suggestions?
 We welcome all.
-Please use `Isssues` or `Discussions` 😀
+Please use `Issues` or `Discussions` 😀